lacygoill/vim-snippets/UltiSnips/README/ulti.md

     │               │         t[1] is the text of ${1}, etc.   │
     └───────────────┴──────────────────────────────────────────┘

-The 'snip' object provides a few methods:
+The `snip` object provides a few methods:

     snip.rv = "foo\n"
     snip.rv += snip.mkline("bar\n")